Digital-Innovation-Challenge/Team8/README.md

 Such commands include

-- `python3 bla.py` to run the bla bot
+- `python3 bla.py` to run the bla bot TODO
-- `python3 bla.py` to run the bla bot
+- `python3 bla.py` to run the bla bot TODO

 ## Technical Infrastructure